2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 Women attend a candlelight vigil in Washington on June 26, two days after the U.S. Supreme Court overturned Roe vs. Wade, ending federal abortion protections.
 Photo by Jemal Countess/UPI | License Photo

 In February, Russia launched the first invasion of another country in Europe since World War II, as it rolled into neighboring Ukraine.
-Many experts initially thought that Russia could conquer the country in a short time, however, Ukraine has outperformed expectations.
+Russia thought it could conquer the country in a short time.
+However, Ukraine has outperformed expectations.
 The country has even retaken key cities like Kherson, after Russia conquered them early in the war.

 The United Nations has investigated and concluded that Russian troops have raped and tortured children in Ukraine, carried out a large number of executions and committed other war crimes.